ibm-cloud-docs/power-iaas/backup-strategies.md

 2. In the search box, type _Compass Backup_ and click **Secure Automated Backup with Compass** tile.
 3. Select a deployment location for your backup instance.

-It is recommended not to deploy any additional resources to the Backup Offering VPC.
+Do not to deploy any additional resources to the Backup Offering VPC.
 {: important}

 4. Define the fields – **Pricing plan**, **Service name**, **Resource group**, your **IBM Cloud API key**, and Compass organization name according to your business needs.
 Also, specify the VPC subnet IP range that you want to use to access the Compass Vaults.